SaintNong/saint-chess-engine/README.md

 # Saint chess engine
-A hobby chess engine I built in highschool (before I knew how to use git haha) in the holidays between year 11 and 12.
+A hobby UCI chess engine I built in highschool (before I knew how to use git haha) in the holidays between year 11 and 12.
 I've learned a lot since then, but it's always fun to look back on a project I worked so hard on.

 # Features